PiotrAntoniak/QuestionAnswering/README.md

 # QuestionAnswering
- question asnwering with webbrowser GUI
+ question answering with webbrowser GUI

 ### Steps to make it work:
 - fork repo,